malramsay64/phd-thesis/05_Crystal_Melting/results.md

 packing fractions.
 The potential energy was evaluated at a temperature of 0.1 and a pressure of 1.00. {#tbl:potential_energy}

-Having a range of possible crystal structures is nothing unusual, spheres in 3D will packing in either the hexagonal close packed, or the body centered cubic structures which have exactly the same packing fraction.
-Molecular crystals are often even more complex, with competing structures being a possible reason for slow crystal growth.
+## Investigating Alternate Crystal Structures

+There are many reasons for not observing crystal growth, one of which can be that we are looking at the wrong crystal structures.
+In this section we investigate the possibility that we are looking for the growth of the wrong crystal, using a range of tools to look for structures which are more stable than the ones studied.
+In ruling out other structures we can focus on the melting behaviour knowing this is the information we can obtain.

 ### Clustering of liquid structures

-Since we haven't observed any crystallisation at all, are we even looking for the correct structures?
-It is entirely possible there is the formation of a complex crystalline configuration which hasn't been observed within the simulations.
-@Sec:unsupervised-classification used an unsupervised classification method to identify local structures which were known to be present in the liquid phase.
+In looking for crystal growth
+we are searching for what we consider to be appropriate structures, however, it is plausible our collection of structures is incomplete.
+There are possibly additional crystal structures not identified in the isopointal search.
+In @sec:clustering, we use clustering to identify the crystal structures constructed from the isopointal search.
-The same approach can be used to identify clusters of local structure which could be the start of crystalline ordering.
+It is possible to use this same clustering technique to find regions of local structure which could be a new crystal structure.
-@Fig:cluster_analysis_liquid performs the same clustering as in @sec:unsupervised-classification.
+@Fig:cluster_analysis_liquid performs clustering of configurations using the HDBSCAN algorithm as described in @sec:clustering.
+The configurations used for clustering are from the end of a dynamics simulation, being the longest timescale which can be studied.
+The liquid structure was also chosen to allow any stable structure to form, not just the pre-determined structures.
-This time, instead of observing distinct regions, the particles are distributed evenly throughout configuration space, with no significant clustering.
+Instead of the distinct crystal structures observed in @fig:cluster_sorted_hdbscan, the configurations are distributed evenly throughout the configuration space, with no regions of high density clustering.
-This makes Monte-Carlo methods the best guess at the crystal structures.
+The clustering analysis of the HDBSCAN algorithm matches the visualisation from the UMAP algorithm finding no configurations belonging to local clusters.
+With no additional configurations forming, the structures from the isopointal search remain the best guess.

 ![Clustering analysis of a sequence of liquid configurations at a temperature $T=0.35$ and pressure $P=1.00$,